 ‘British Pop Archive’ Invitation Suite

-Instead, many of the items housed at the University of Manchester’s John Rylands Research Institute and Library relate to music, television, and counter-culture publications produced in that industrial English city.
+Instead, the items showcased at the University of Manchester’s John Rylands Research Institute and Library focus on music, television, and counter-culture publications from this industrial English city.

 Designed by Studio DBD and produced by Lancashire Foil & Print, the invitation suite for the opening of the British Pop Archive “pops” impressively.

-Its secret?
-It manages to capture both the glamor and radicalism reflected in the collection through vivid colors and a surprising use of Foilco [projects/ website] foil that is every bit as edgy as the arts it celebrates.
+What’s the secret?
+The invitation suite captures the glamor and radicalism of the collection through vivid colors and an unexpected use of Foilco foil.
+This foil is as edgy as the arts it celebrates.

-Let’s start with the tuck-sleeve folder which consists of a 270 gsm (180 lb.)
-GF Smith Colorplan Mandarin sheet made even more vibrant with the addition of a large, Neon Orange Hot Foil star.
+The tuck-sleeve folder, made from a 270 gsm GF Smith Colorplan Mandarin sheet, becomes even more vibrant with a large, Neon Orange Hot Foil star.

 Not only is the design a powerful reminder of the counter-culture of the era that much of the archive covers, but the Orange foil on Orange stock also contrasts sharply with the large Silver foil asterisk, as well as the Black words and logo mark…which are also 100% Hot Foil Stamped!